 “You love the music.
 I am the music.”

 It’s a known rule in horror movies that the villain is never dead the first time you kill it.
 Christine, like other 80’s horror heroines, learns this the hard way.
 She survives the 1880s flashback only to realize that the Phantom is still around.
 He has left the past, and entered the modern world, the same reality the audience lives in.
-Even this moment with the violin as Christine walks away implies that her work isn’t done yet, the Phantom is still around, always a threat.
+Even this moment with the violin, as Christine walks away, implies that her work isn’t done yet, the Phantom is still around, always a threat.
 One plot hole is that Christine hasn’t destroyed the music she used in her audition, just the stuff the Phantom had in his apartment, which means that his music still exists in some form.
-Christine also just killed a man, so this situation is not over.
-That could be a whole sequel opportunity right there, as the Phantom can only survive so long as his music does.
-Perhaps Christine is somewhat monstrous now that she is the only one who has faced the Phantom, sung his music, and defeated him.
+Christine also just killed a man many people had seen her with and abandoned the crime scene, so this situation is not over.
+That could be a whole sequel opportunity right there, as the Phantom can only survive so long as his music does, so maybe when she arrives home, she finds the sheet music she used in her audition just waiting for her.
+Or perhaps Christine is somewhat monstrous now that she is the only one who has faced the Phantom, sung his music, and defeated him.
 She holds onto the music in her memory, and that could pose another threat.
 But even here, I am filling in for a sequel that will never be made, but one which works so well with this narrative.

-The film asks us to consider why it different than other, more popular, contemporary adaptations.
+The film asks us to consider why it different than other, more popular (cough Webber), contemporary adaptations.
 What does it include that other’s do not?
 What does it translate from the novel and 1925 adaptations that have been ignored for too long?
 I think the film is a commentary on the legacy of monster cinema while also being an original work.
-It seems to take the romanticized version of Phantom as a personal insult, instead creating a compelling and violently funny Phantom.
+It seems to take the romanticized version of Phantom as a personal insult, because that romanticism ignores the compelling and violently funny Phantom.
 I would go so far as to suggest that the Phantom’s music in the film is a metaphor for the very chain of adaptation that the 1989 film works through.
 The Phantom survives so long as his music does, and there have been so many versions of his music in different films, meaning that this character and face stretches across every Leroux inspired project.
 And so there really is a Phantom, tracing himself through these adaptations.
-Perhaps stopping for a moment in 1989 for a jump scare, a grisly murder, and a most dramatic aria.
+Perhaps stopping for a moment in 1989 for a jump scare, a grisly murder, and a most dramatic aria, before moving to the next project.

 Want to read more on Freddy Krueger?
 Check out my earlier post on Wes Craven’s New Nightmare.